Docker image metadata

 |Percentage bar||use 0-100 value ending with %||85%|

-You can also use Expression evaluations to set metadata.
+You can also use conditional expressions to set metadata.

 Annotate your images using Codefresh YAML

-You can annotate an image as part of it’s builds process and also on post build steps.
+You can annotate an image as part of its build process and also on post build steps.

 Build step Image Metadata Annotation